Nature is stingy: Universality of Scrooge ensembles in quantum many-body systems: Stabilizer states with different basis measurements

 \section{Stabilizer states with different basis measurements}

 In this section, we study the projected ensemble generated from stabilizer states.
 We prepare a random $N$-qubit stabilizer state, apply unitaries $U_\text{B}$ on the bipartition $B$, then proceed to measure $B$ in the computational basis and study the emergent Scrooge ensemble on $A$.
+For $U_\text{B}$, we consider random Clifford unitaries, tensor product of single-qubit Haar random unitaries, tensor product of T-gates followed by tensor product of Hadamard gates to measure in $X$-basis, and $N_\text{B}$-qubit Haar random unitaries.
 In Fig.~\ref{fig:stabilizer}, we show the distance to Haar $2$-design $\Delta^{(2)}$ against $N_\text{B}$ for different classes of unitaries $U_\text{B}$.
 Notably, we find that when $U_\text{B}$ is Clifford, $\Delta^{(2)}$ is large, which follows from the fact that the state after basis rotation is still a stabilizer state.
 In contrast, for random single-qubit Haar unitaries, rotation into the T-basis $T=\text{diag}(1,e^{-i\pi/4})$ or Haar random unitaries over $N_\text{B}$, we find exponential decay with $N_\text{B}$.
 Thus, by injecting magic into $B$ via a unitary (which does not commute with the computational measurement basis), we can generate emergent Scrooge ensembles with low error.
 Notably, as the initial stabilizer state is already highly coherent and has been scrambled via Cliffords, we find that injection of magic via measurements in a local magical basis (such as single-qubit Haar random unitaries) are then sufficient to produce good Scrooge designs.
 This contrasts the case of ground states of local Hamiltonians (such as Ising or Heisenberg model), which are weakly scrambled and thus local (magical) measurements are not sufficient to yield Scrooge designs.